Coping with going into work during coronavirus

 Some workplaces offer mental health support to their employees.
 Try to find out if your employer offers specialist support, such as:

-Outside of work, you could talk to helplines and listening services about your mental health.
+Outside work, you could talk to helplines and listening services about your mental health.

-Our page on coronavirus useful contacts lists organisations, services and other sources of support.
+Our page of coronavirus useful contacts lists organisations, services and other sources of support.

 Find information for things like:

-If you’re struggling with your mental health, you might want to seek professional help.
-Or you may want to continue with your current treatment and support.
+If you're struggling with your mental health, you might want to seek professional help.
+See our pages on seeking help for a mental health problem for information on how to do this.

 The coronavirus pandemic is having a huge impact on our mental health.
 Help us be there for everyone who needs us at this crucial time.